exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 My base image is nginx, a lightweight webserver.
 The Dockerfile exposes the standard http port and copies the contents of my public folder to a folder that nginx will look to for serving static content.
-In my last post the public was created when I ran ```hugo``` to generate the html and other files needed for seeing my content outside of Hugo's built-in local server.
+In my last post the public folder was created when I ran ```hugo``` to generate the html and other files needed for seeing my content outside of Hugo's built-in local server.

 Now I'll build the image.